 CEO, Vulcan Consulting and former Minister of European Affairs for Ireland

 Lucinda Creighton is a former Irish Minister for European Affairs and former Vice-President of the European People’s Party.
-In 2013 Creighton was expelled from her party, Fine Gael, following her decision to vote against her party in relation to the Protection of Life During Pregnancy Bill which legislated for circumstances in which abortion could be legally carried out in Ireland.
+In 2013 Creighton was expelled from her party, Fine Gael, following her anti-abortion stance and decision to vote against her party in relation to legislation which permitted limited abortion services in Ireland (you can find more information on the history of abortion in Ireland here).
 Creighton subsequently went on to establish a new Irish political party, Renua (the Irish for “new era”), and contested the 2016 General Election as Party Leader.
 After ultimately being unsuccessful in that General Election, she left politics and established a new public affairs firms, Vulcan Consulting, which advises Irish and international companies.

 Interview by Hannah McCarthy